Frequently Asked Questions

 Are there additional fees?

-Graduate application fee; one time $250.00 fee if accepted into the OT program; membership to American Occupational Therapy Association ($75.00 year); membership to Kentucky Occupational Therapy Association (KOTA) $30.00 year; membership to Student Occupational Therapy Association (SOTA); additional supplies required for clinical practice (i.e. goniometers, gait belts, etc.)
+Graduate application fee; membership to American Occupational Therapy Association ($75.00 year); membership to Kentucky Occupational Therapy Association (KOTA) $30.00 year; membership to Student Occupational Therapy Association (SOTA); additional supplies required for clinical practice (i.e. goniometers, gait belts, splinting kits, etc.)

 Is the new OT Program accredited?